We want to help schools encourage their pupils to make healthier choices. A healthy child has a better chance of learning and succeeding.

 The Healthy Schools London award scheme, sponsored by the Mayor of London, recognises and celebrates schools that are taking extra steps to help London’s children to be healthy, happy and achieve.

 Schools can help children lead a healthy lifestyle directly - to make healthy food choices at lunchtime, to be active at and on the way to school.
-They can also can help children learn about their health, develop positive relationships, address bullying and increase their resilience.
+They can also can help children learn about their health, develop positive relationships, support good mental health, address bullying and increase their resilience.

 We work with colleagues in London's boroughs to show schools how they can support their pupils to be healthier, and to encourage more schools to join the scheme.